pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 - \$n\$ is just fine.

-But it crucially applies where the actual problems occur - both in visual and non-visual rendering.
+It crucially applies where the actual problems occur - both in visual and non-visual rendering.
 The problem is not to handle 1+1=2.
+The problem is more

+TODO add example expression // layout

 ## Visual print equation layout on the web

-This problem has been solved with JS+CSS since 2004 (via jsmath, MathJax's precursor) and with SVG since 2011 (MathJax v2).

-It was possible with just CSS since IE8 and with just SVG since IE9.
+The problem of realizing print equation layout on the web has been solved for almost two decades now.
+Well, 18 years to be exact.

+Let that sink in for a bit.
+18! years!

+With CSS, this started as (client-side) JS only and span soup; we have had that since 2004 (via jsmath, MathJax's precursor).

+With SVG, we've had this since 2011.
+MathJax v2, first client-side but quickly also server-side (via phantomjs and later via mathjax-node).
+\[To some degree, various tools could produce SVG from, e.g., TeX, even earlier that but they didn't generally understand or care about the web as a use case, e.g., they wouldn't give you vertical alignment to meet a baseline.\]

+It has been possible to realize print equation layout with just CSS (e.g., server-side generated span soup and CSS) since IE8 - IE8 damnit, released in 2009 - and with just SVG since IE9 (2011). \[To be fair, MathJax was not the first to realize such an output, KaTeX was, but one of my favorite successes while at MathJax was to prod Davide long enough about a "fast Preview without JS" that he built the "CommonHTML" output for v2.7 which added this.
+I'm also still fond of the previewHTML output which preceded it and traded beauty for CSS simplicity.\]

-Visual print equation layout has been solved thrice over with a myriad of smaller and larger tools doing it in varying ways, balancing code simplicity with quality of layout.
+Visual print equation layout has been solved thrice over with a myriad of smaller and larger tools doing it in varying ways, balancing code simplicity with quality of layout. (mathquill, jqmath, math-ml etc)

+\[Aside.
+This is why a certain blog post from a few years ago about "alternate realities" was so very much off base \-- CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
+In the similar situations the same people would (indeed did famously) argue that a popular working solution should be considered the prime candidate to move standardized forward, not some contrived academic proposal.
+But I digress.\]

+So print equation layout solutions have existed for a long time.

+Are they perfect?
+No.

+Are they still getting better?
+Hell yes - all the damn time.
+The ever evolving CSS continues to make things easier (grids, container queries, variable fonts, layers!).
+SVG is just rock solid and yet improves.

-The ever evolving CSS standard continues to make things easier.
-The only significant challenge at this point are stretchy constructions, not a massive problem that could and should be solved independently of any "mathematical" considerations as stretchy constructions are frequently used in other designs.
+The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g., stretchy braces around lists are pretty common).

+In the nice-to-have category (for me), better control over glyph bounding boxes might be neat.
+Right now, high quality print equation layout realized with CSS depends on webfonts.
+This is not a particularly critical consideration in my book - much high quality text layout on the web relies on webfonts - and the bounding box problem also needs a more general solution (and in fact there are proposals for better access to font internals).

+Now some people argue that the CSS and SVG layout solutions like MathJax generate "convoluted" markup output.
+This is a red herring.

+On the on hand, convoluted XML is not "better" if it says "math" in it.
+On the other hand, nobody from CSS or SVG (spec) land has ever tried to help.
+Simply put: the output looks a lot like Bootstrap's grid layout in its early days - damn right they were convoluted - or an accessible date picker markup today - extremely convoluted.
+In other words: it looks the way it looks to get the job done.
+And it does.
+And if print equation layout tools for the web would be heard the same way grid frameworks were heard, we'd get less convoluted output easily AND in a way that benefits the entire web stack.

+###### To recap:

+visual layout that matches print equation layout has been solved well for over a decade.
+It's somewhat ridiculous to suggest the web has a significant technology gap here that only a completely new set of markup and layout features can fix.

+This leaves non-visual-layout considerations regarding print equation layout, in particular (web and print) accessibility considerations.

 ## Ambiguity